Call Out: Gesturing Together Creative Lab EOIs

 Gesturing Together is the first SPACED Creative Lab, supported by the City of Canning.
 Gesturing Together is open to early-to-mid career creatives to participate in a weekend of practice-based exchange.

-Gesturing Together participants will connect over conversations, activities, peer-to-peer sharing, and talks presented by guest artists and experts.
+Gesturing Together participants will be led by facilitator Ainslie Allan and connect over conversations, activities, peer-to-peer sharing, and talks presented by guest artists and experts.
 There is no specific outcome requirement, and lab guest speakers will be announced soon.
 The lab will take place in the Hillview Intercultural Community Centre in Bentley, and daily lunch catering will be provided.

-Those interested in being considered are asked to complete a short written expression-of-interest (EOI).
+Those interested in being considered are asked to complete a short written EOI.
 Interested participants who would like support or would like to submit their EOI in another format are encouraged to contact SPACED.

 Any queries can be directed to Curator Rebecca Riggs-Bennett: rebecca@spaced.org.au